Chapter 21

 9. Amazing to ask, you do not love that woman, do you, my friend?

-10. They are fearing that there would be big disturbances both at Roma and in the country,
+10. They are fearing that there would be big disturbances both at Roma

 aren't they?